-The goal of this paper is the better understanding of spectral properties of some non-local operators in domains with cylindrical outlets to infinity.
-This study has various motivation.
+The goal of this paper is obtaining a better understanding of spectral properties of some non-local operators in domains with cylindrical outlets to infinity.
+This study has various motivations.

-The standard positive Laplacian $-\Delta$ in a domain $\Omega\subset \mathbb{R}^n$ corresponds, up to a multiplicative constant, to the quantization of the kinetic energy $p^2/m$ of a free particle with momentum $p$ and mass $m$ confined in $\Omega$.
+The standard positive Laplacian $-\Delta$ in a domain $\Omega\subset \mathbb{R}^n$ corresponds, up to a multiplicative constant, to the quantization of the kinetic energy $\frac{p^2}{2m}$ of a free particle with momentum $p$ and mass $m$, confined in $\Omega$.
 This is because the quantization procedure maps the classical momentum $p$ to the operator $-i\nabla$.
 The Dirichlet condition in this case means the hard walls of the domain.
-However, the relativity theory tells that the choice of kinetic energy as above is not appropriate for high energies and for a massive relativistic particle should be replaced by $\sqrt{p^2+m^2}$.
-Thus, the corresponding quantum Hamiltonian should be chosen as $\sqrt{-\Delta+m^2}$ (see, e.g., \cite{Herbst77, Nardini86, CaMaSi90} for the further details).
-This gives an inspiration of study fractional powers of the Helmholtz operator, especially their spectral properties.
-Notice that such powers are \textbf{non-local} operators that significantly complicates the problem.
+However, the relativity theory tells that the choice of kinetic energy as above is not appropriate for high energies and for a massive relativistic particle it should be replaced by $\sqrt{p^2+m^2}$.
+Thus, the corresponding quantum Hamiltonian should be chosen as $\sqrt{-\Delta+m^2}$ (see, e.g., \cite{Herbst77, Nardini86, CaMaSi90} for further details).
+This gives an inspiration to study fractional powers of the Helmholtz operator, especially their spectral properties.
+Notice that such powers are \textbf{non-local} operators, which significantly complicates the problem.

-We discuss mainly the \textbf{fractional Laplacian} though our results can be transferred to fractional Helmholtz operator.
+We discuss mainly the \textbf{fractional Laplacian} though our results can be transferred to the fractional Helmholtz operator.

-As in case of non-relativistic particle, the important impact to the statement of the problem is brought by the boundary condition.
-In contrast to the local case, we have non-unique procedure to impose the Dirichlet condition.
-The first one is to take the spectral power $(-\Delta_\Omega)^s$ of the conventional Dirichlet Laplacian in $\Omega$.
+As in case of a non-relativistic particle, the important complication to the statement of the problem is brought by the boundary condition.
+In contrast to the local case, we have a non-unique procedure to impose the Dirichlet condition.
+The first choice is to take the spectral power $(-\Delta_\Omega)^s$ of the conventional Dirichlet Laplacian in $\Omega$.
 In this case the analysis of spectrum of such a problem reduces to the analysis of the standard Dirichlet Laplacian.

 The second way is to consider the so-called \textbf{restricted} Dirichlet fractional Laplacian $\mathcal{A}^\Omega_s $.
 It is defined by the quadratic form

 where $\mathcal{F}_n$ stands for the $n$-dimensional Fourier transform